1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 +	When you lose "good" bacteria in your body (like after you take antibiotics, for example), probiotics can help replace them.
 +	They can help balance your "good" and "bad" bacteria to keep your body working like it should.
 +	Probiotics help move food through your gut.
-+	Help prevent Irritable bowel syndrome, Inflammation and diarrhoea
++	Also help prevent Irritable bowel syndrome, Inflammation and diarrhoea

 ![homemade yohurt]({{ site.url }}/images/probiotic-prebotic/preandpro5.jpg)